Muhomorik/TwitchChatHelper/Readme.md

 - [ ] Config: nickname, oauth login to settings file (or smth)
 - [ ] Floating window message/pm counter, avoid bans.
-- [ ] TcpClient somehow got in here from examples.
-Change to HttClient from NuGet.